 - Programs are conducted in small teams using the Patrol (Team) System as described in the Scout Method.

 - The Plan-Do-Review process is used for all Scouting activities.

-- Sections will have short-term, seasonal, and long-term Program plans
+- Sections have short-term, seasonal, and long-term Program plans

 - Program quality is reviewed seasonally using both the Canadian Path Navigator and the Program Quality Assurance (PQA) processes.

-- Youth should be involved in program review wherever practical.
+- Youth are involved in program review wherever practical.

 - Program plans are communicated to stakeholders.